Nearly a dozen hurt when crane arm catches fire, collapses onto NYC street during morning commute

 NEW YORK -- A crane went up in flames Wednesday morning high above Manhattan, then partially collapsed onto the street below.

-The fire broke out shortly before 7:30 a.m. on top of a 50-story building that was under construction on 10th Avenue between West 41st and 42nd streets in Hell's Kitchen.
+The fire broke out shortly before 7:30 a.m.
+45 stories up in the air at a building that was under construction on 10th Avenue between West 41st and 42nd streets in Hell's Kitchen.

-Mayor Eric Adams was on the scene to provide an update, along with the FDNY and Department of Buildings.
-First Deputy Commissioner Joseph W. Pfeifer told reporters "this could have been a lot worse."

-"As our fire units responded to the scene, we had a collapse.
-The top part of the crane, the boom and a 16-ton load crashed to the ground," he said.
-"At that point, we had injuries to civilians and firefighters, but they were minor."
+Social media video captured the dramatic scene when the crane's boom came down, smashing into a building across the street.

 Eleven people were hurt, including two firefighters.
 All of the injuries were described as non-life-threatening.